stuartaharrison/sequelize-query-parser/README.md

 * Basic & Multiple-Column Sorting support.
 Query and sort your results by 1-or-more columns.
 * Parses string input to integers, floats, booleans and dates.
 * Accepts non-string values (though from express it will likely come through as a string type anyway).
+* Allows specified DATETIME fields to be compared on the DATE-part only.
+* Blacklisting.
+* Aliasing.
+* Custom handlers for specific column/query-key names.

 ### Operations